wsinned/wsinned.github.io/_posts/2014-08-16-Improved-dated-files.md

 ## Improved solution

 I also realised that I was suppressing output when I didn't need to.
-I had added the -x switch to the shebang line, cause bash to echo every command.
+I had added the -x switch to the shebang line, causing bash to echo every command.
 After removing the switch I then got rid of the redirection to /dev/null

 {% highlight Bash %}
 #!/bin/bash